evanwill/get-git-b/content/2-install.md

 Recent Git installations do not have a default behavior set for `git pull`, so the first time you encounter a conflict and merge, you will get a big error message asking which approach you want to use (merge or rebase).
 To avoid this, you can set the old default behavior in your config, which is `git config --global pull.rebase false`.

+{% capture auth %}
+## Authentication

+When you push to GitHub or other platforms you will need to authenticate.
+The exact details of authenticating from the terminal will depend on the platform, security settings, and your operating system.

+- On Windows git will come with a builtin credential manager--the first time you try to `push` you should be redirected to your web browser to authorize on GitHub.
+- On Mac (and Windows) GitHub Desktop or Visual Studio Code also bundle a git credential manager--however, you may need to make your first push on on those tools to initially set up authorization, then it will work on the terminal as well.
+- On Linux you will probably want to [manually set up a credential manager](https://evanwill.github.io/_drafts/notes/git-credential.html).

+Check the [authentication docs on GitHub](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line) for more info.

+{% endcapture %}
+{% include card.html text=auth %}

 {% capture local %}
 ## Create Repository Locally